coinexchain/polarbear/README.md

 # polarbear
-polarbear is a cold wallet for cet etc
+polarbear is a cold wallet sdk